 Other forms of education provision include:

-- Mobile schools are established for migratory communities of Himalayan districts where extreme climatic conditions do not permit people to live in the same place throughout the year,
+- Mobile schools, established for migratory communities of Himalayan districts where extreme climatic conditions do not permit people to live in the same place throughout the year

-- Traditional schools provide religious education and run by religious institutions, such as gumbas - Buddhist monasteries, gurukuls – Vedic schools, and madrasas – Muslim education institutions,
+- Traditional schools, which provide religious education and are run by religious institutions, such as gumbas (Buddhist monasteries), gurukuls (Vedic schools) and madrasas (Muslim education institutions)

-- Community and model schools are operated by local communities with the support of the state,
+- Community and model schools, operated by local communities with the support of the state

-- Institutional schools are run by non-state actors with the permission of the government.
+- Institutional schools, run by non-state actors with the permission of the government.

-The 2015 Constitution enshrines the right to equality, prohibiting any forms of discrimination on grounds of “origin, religion, race, caste, tribe, sex, physical condition, condition of health, marital status, pregnancy, economic condition, language or region, ideology (art.
+The 2015 Constitution enshrines the right to equality, prohibiting any form of discrimination on grounds of ‘origin, religion, race, caste, tribe, sex, physical condition, condition of health, marital status, pregnancy, economic condition, language or region, ideology or on similar grounds’ (Art.
 18).
-It lays down the right to access to basic education for “all citizens” (art.
+It lays down the right to access to basic education for ‘all citizens’ (Art.
 31).
-As example of inclusive education provision, the 1971 Education Act, through the Seventh Amendment in 2001, establishes free education in community schools for learners from poor households, girls, Dalits and Janjati (art.
+As an example of inclusive education provision, the 1971 Education Act, through the Seventh Amendment in 2001, establishes free education in community schools for learners from poor households, girls, Dalits and Janjati (Art.
 16.D.2).

-As cross-cutting area, education, indigenous peoples and Dalits, women and minorities are addressed in the National Human Rights Action Plan 2010–2013.
-Adopted by the Ministry of Women, Children and Social Welfare, the 2014-2015 National Child Policy also dedicates a specific section to education and sets out among its objectives gender equality, the establishment of an inclusive and responsive education system for children with special learning needs and the promotion of a child-friendly teaching-learning environment.
+Education of indigenous peoples and Dalits, women and minorities is addressed in the National Human Rights Action Plan 2010–2013.
+Adopted by the Ministry of Women, Children and Social Welfare, the 2004–15 National Plan of Action for Children also dedicates a specific section to education and sets objectives including gender equality, the establishment of an inclusive and responsive education system for children with special learning needs, and the promotion of a child-friendly teaching and learning environment.

-In the education sector, the 2014 Consolidated Equity Strategy for the School Education Sector provides a broader framework of equity and inclusion in the education.
-Along its eight dimensions of equity, including gender, the socio-economic status, the geographical location, health and nutrition status, disabilities, case and ethnicity, language and children of vulnerable group, the Strategy aims to provide equitable access, participation and learning outcomes to learners with disabilities, students from poor, remote, low caste households and/or belonging to disadvantaged ethnic groups.
-The Consolidated Equity Strategy intends to address equity issues by developing a composite Equity Index and inform other country’s planning documents with its need-based approach.
+In the education sector, the 2014 Consolidated Equity Strategy for the School Education Sector provides a broader framework of equity and inclusion in education.
+Along its eight dimensions of equity, including gender, socio-economic status, geographical location, health and nutrition status, disabilities, caste and ethnicity, language and vulnerable groups, the strategy aims to provide equitable access, participation and learning outcomes to learners with disabilities, students from poor, remote or low-caste households and/or those belonging to disadvantaged ethnic groups.
+The Consolidated Equity Strategy intends to address equity issues by developing a composite Equity Index and to inform planning documents with its need-based approach.

-The 2015 Constitution dedicates specific provisions to the right of education of persons with disabilities.
-The latter are entitled to free higher education (art.
-31.3) and to access free education through Braille and sign language in the case of visually impaired and hearing-impaired learners, respectively (art.
+The 2015 Constitution dedicates specific provisions to ensuring the right of education of persons with disabilities.
+The latter are entitled to free higher education (Art.
+31.3) and to free education through Braille and sign language in the case of visually impaired and hearing-impaired learners, respectively (Art.
 31.4).

-The 1982 Disabled Protection and Welfare Act (DPW) was the first Act that intended to protect and promote the rights and interests of the persons with disabilities, including the right to education.
+The 1982 Disabled Protection and Welfare Act was the first act intended to protect and promote the rights and interests of persons with disabilities, including the right to education.
 It was replaced by the 2017 Disability Rights Act, enacted to domesticate the UN Convention of the Rights of Persons with Disabilities.
-Based on a human rights-based approach to disability, the Act was formulated by the Ministry of Women, Children and Social Welfare (MoWCSW) in close collaboration with relevant stakeholders in the sector, including the National Federation of the Disabled Nepal (NFDN).
-Reiterating the non-discrimination provision (art.
-21.5), the Act intends to provide education through alternative means, such as braille, sign language, and technological devices (art.
-21.6) as well as disability friendly teaching and learning materials (art.
+Based on a human rights-based approach to disability, the act was formulated by the Ministry of Women, Children and Social Welfare in close collaboration with relevant stakeholders in the sector, including the National Federation of the Disabled Nepal.
+Reiterating the non-discrimination provision (Art.
+21.5), the act intends to provide education through alternative means, such as Braille, sign language and technological devices (Art.
+21.6), as well as disability-friendly teaching and learning materials (Art.
 21.11).

-In the education sector, persons with disabilities are categorized in physical impaired, intellectual impaired, hearing impaired, visually impaired, low vision, hearing and visually impaired, and with vocal and speech related disabilities.
-The 2006 National Policy and Plan of Action reaffirms the right of education for children with disabilities through free special education provision, but it also mentions inclusive education as a means to increase education opportunities according to the principle of proximity.
+In the education sector, persons with disabilities are categorized as physically impaired, intellectually impaired, hearing impaired, visually impaired, low vision, hearing and visually impaired, and with vocal and speech-related disabilities.
+The 2006 National Policy and Plan of Action on Disability reaffirms the right of education for children with disabilities through free special education provision, but it also mentions inclusive education as a means to increase education opportunities according to the principle of proximity.
 More recently, the 2014 Consolidated Equity Strategy draws particular attention to persons with disabilities, acknowledging their marginalization in terms of access to and participation in education.
-The Strategy aims therefore to expand, among others, existing assessment and referral mechanisms and targeted services to the concerned learners.
+Among its aims, it seeks to expand existing assessment and referral mechanisms and targeted services to these learners.

 In 2017, an Inclusive Education Policy for Persons with Disabilities was adopted.
-Informed by the principle of non-discrimination, the Policy document reaffirms the right to all children with disabilities to be educated in their own communities but also provide them with opportunity to receive education in separate settings.
+Informed by the principle of non-discrimination, the policy document reaffirms the right to all children with disabilities to be educated in their own communities but also allows for the possibility of educating them in separate settings.
 A Master Plan to operationalize the policy in terms of infrastructure accessibility, teacher training and flexibility of the curriculum is expected to be developed.

-The 2015 Constitution of Nepal explicitly prohibits child marriage as a punishable offense (art.
+The 2015 Constitution explicitly prohibits child marriage as a punishable offense (Art.
 39.5).
-The 2006 Gender Equity Act is the cornerstone Act that amends some country’s Acts in order to guarantee gender equality within the country’s legal framework.
+The 2006 Gender Equity Act is a cornerstone act that amends other acts to guarantee gender equality within the country’s legal framework.
 With reference to child marriage, the 2002 Eleventh Amendment to the Muluki Ain sets the legal age of marriage as 20 years for both men and women.

 The 2016 National Strategy to End Child Marriage provides an overarching policy framework to combat child marriage and promotes legal accountability.
 It further calls for reviewing laws and policies related to child marriage in line with constitutional and international human rights standards.
-The Strategy for Gender Equality in Girl’s Education, and the 2010 the Gender Equality and Social Inclusion Policy represent the most recent actions specifically targeting gender and have been implemented through various programmes with the support of development partners.
-The 100% Girl’s Scholarship Programme (GSP), for example, has been a key intervention in fulfilling the commitment of ensuring marginalized and disadvantaged girls’ access to education as well as the Girls’ Education Fund targeted at Dalit girl students and girls with disabilities at higher secondary and university levels.
-The SSDP 2016-2023 intends to increase girls’ participation and completion of basic education institutionalizing focal point network to address gender-based violence in schools.
-Strengthening protection mechanisms in schools, home and community is also part of the actions of the 2014 Consolidated Equity Strategy, which plans to increase awareness on gender sensitive and safe learning environment.
+The Strategy for Gender Equality in Girls’ Education and the 2010 Gender Equality and Social Inclusion Policy represent the most recent actions specifically targeting gender and have been implemented through various programmes with the support of development partners.
+The 100% Girls’ Scholarship Programme (GSP), for example, has been a key intervention in fulfilling the commitment of ensuring marginalized and disadvantaged girls’ access to education, as has the Girls’ Education Fund, targeted at Dalit students and girls with disabilities at higher secondary and university levels.
+The 2016–23 School Sector Development Plan intends to increase girls’ participation in and completion of basic education, institutionalizing a focal point network to address gender-based violence in schools.
+Strengthening protection mechanisms in schools, home and community is also among the actions of the 2014 Consolidated Equity Strategy, which plans to increase awareness on gender-sensitive and safe learning environments.

-The 2015 Nepal Constitution enshrines the right of indigenous people to obtain education in their mother tongue.
-It further promotes the reservation and use of community's language, script, culture, cultural civilization and heritage (art.
+The 2015 Constitution enshrines the right of indigenous people to obtain education in their mother tongue.
+It further promotes the reservation and use of each community's language, script, culture, cultural civilization and heritage (Art.
 32.3).
-A specific provision is dedicated to the rights of Dalits, who are entitled to free education from the primary to higher education level (art.
-40.2), and to use, preserve and develop their traditions and knowledge (art.
+A specific provision is dedicated to the rights of Dalits, who are entitled to free education from the primary to higher education level (Art.
+40.2) and to use, preserve and develop their traditions and knowledge (Art.
 40.4).
-The 1971 Education Act, as amended in 2063/2006 through the Education and Sports Related Amendment Act, states that English and/or Nepali are the media of instruction; however, education up to primary level can be imparted in the mother tongue (art.
-7.2(a)).
+The 1971 Education Act, as amended in 2006 through the Education and Sports Related Amendment Act, states that English and/or Nepali are the media of instruction; however, education up to primary level can be given in the mother tongue (Art.
+7.2[a]).

-Acknowledging that children belonging to Chepang ethnic group report the lowest access rate to basic education, followed by students from Dalit communities, the 2014 Consolidated Equity Strategy intends to implement targeted interventions based on the collection of disaggregated data, including the provision of scholarships and grants and education in the first language at the primary level.
-Among others, it further aims to develop a Medium of Instruction (MOI) Policy to address linguistic diversity in schools.
+Acknowledging that children belonging to the Chepang ethnic group report the lowest rate of access to basic education, followed by students from Dalit communities, the 2014 Consolidated Equity Strategy intended to implement targeted interventions based on disaggregated data, including the provision of scholarships and grants and education in the first language at the primary level.
+It further aimed to develop a medium of instruction (MOI) policy to address linguistic diversity in schools.

-With more than 120 languages spoken, 1 in 2 person in the country does not have Nepali as first language.
+With more than 120 languages spoken, 1 in 2 people in the country do not have Nepali as their first language.
 International partners have been engaged in promoting education in the mother tongue.
-For instance, the Finnish Technical Assistance Support carried out a Multilingual Education Programme for all non-Nepali Speaking Students of Primary Schools in Nepal, the World Bank and the Denmark’s development cooperation have jointly contributed to promoting bilingual teaching through Vulnerable Community Development Plan for Nepal Education for All Programme.
-The SSDP 2016-2023 intends to implement a policy for the medium of instruction and mother tongue education to introduce a trilingual medium of instruction and promote Nepali as a subject for children whose first language is different from Nepali.
+For instance, the Finnish government carried out the Multilingual Education Programme for All Non-Nepali Speaking Students of Primary Schools in Nepal, and the World Bank and Denmark’s development cooperation have jointly contributed to promoting bilingual teaching through the Vulnerable Community Development Plan for Nepal Education for All Programme.
+The 2016–23 School Sector Development Plan intends to implement a policy for the medium of instruction and mother tongue education to introduce a trilingual medium of instruction and promote Nepali as a subject for children whose first language is not Nepali.

-The 2007 Poverty Reduction Strategy Paper has been implemented focusing on, among others, social inclusion through participation and empowerment of women, marginalized or vulnerable groups and communities.
+The 2007 Poverty Reduction Strategy Paper has been implemented with a focus on, among other aspects, social inclusion through participation and empowerment of women and of marginalized or vulnerable groups and communities.